PX4/PX4-user_guide/en/flight_modes/follow_me.md

 While in this mode no user input is required.

 > **Tip** PX4 currently ignores the altitude of/from the target and follows at a constant altitude above home.
-  This limitation is because altitude sources from GPS on ground stations are often inaccurate and have slow update rates.
+  This limitation is because altitude sources from GPS on ground stations are often inaccurate.

 The mode is supported by *QGroundControl* on Android tablets that have a GPS module, and by the [MAVSDK](https://mavsdk.mavlink.io/develop/en/api_reference/classmavsdk_1_1_follow_me.html).